Garda-B/product-widget/README.md

 ### Overview

 For this project, I opted for React with Typescript and Vite as the build tool.
-React is my current go-to application for frontend client-side applications.

-I understand that you use Vue.js, and I am eager to embrace new challenges and expand my expertise by learning it.
-I am open to adapting to different frameworks and technologies based on the team's preferences and project requirements.

 ### Technology Stack